On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

 \begin{proof} Let us consider an $m$-Yule model $\{Y_{1/2,1}^m(T)\}_{T\geq0}$.
 It is known that by conditioning on the number of genera present at time $T$, the random times at which novel genera appear are distributed as the order statistics of i.i.d.\ random variables distributed with distribution function given by (see e.g.\ \cite{LaskiPolito14} or \cite{MR3562427} and the references therein)

 As above, let $\mathcal{N}_T^m$ denote the size of a genus chosen uniformly at random at time $T$.
-Then, for any $k\geq m$ and recalling the distribution of a Yule process starting with $m$ initial individuals,
+Then, for every $k\geq m$ and recalling the distribution of a Yule process starting with $m$ initial individuals,

 By letting $z=1-e^{-\frac{y}{2}}$, we can write (\ref{first}) as

 Our interest is in the asymptotic behaviour when $T\rightarrow\infty$.
 In this case \eqref{third} reduces to

 where $B(a,b)$ denotes the Beta function. \end{proof}